Going to AWS re:Invent 2024?

 Terraform and Ansible - Why do you need both?

-Terraform is used for managing your infrastructure, but if you want to install and configure software on your compute instances, Ansible is the way to go.
-You could use Terraform’s provisioners to achieve Ansible’s configuration management capabilities, but they are unreliable, and even HashiCorp recommends using them as the last resort.
+Terraform is used to manage your infrastructure, but Ansible is a better option if you want to install and configure software on your compute instances.
+You could use Terraform’s provisioners to achieve Ansible’s configuration management capabilities, but they are unreliable, and even HashiCorp recommends using them as a last resort.
+That’s why using Terraform and Ansible together can improve your workflows.

 Alternatively, you could use Ansible to provision your infrastructure via collections implemented for cloud providers, but it is much harder to have a highly customized infrastructure without writing a ton of code.